ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 1. `copy_to_redshift`

     This is creating a table in Redshift if it doesn't already exist.
 It's then using the COPY command to copy data from the newly uploaded CSV file in S3 to Redshift.
+This is designed to avoid duplicate data based on post id.
+If the same post id is in a later DAG run load, then warehouse will be updated with that record.
 Read [here](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) for information on the COPY command.

 ## Note